samhall330/samhall330/README.md

 Fun Facts:
 🦑 I do stand up comedy in New York City!
-🦑 I can crush a soda can between my shoulder blades!
+🦑 I grew up in Oklahoma 🌪
 🦑 I could beat you at Galaga!